gene-git/Arch-mkpkg/README.md

  - *mkpkg_depends*

-Using this varible the much preferred way to assign trigger depenencies, and allows for removal of  things like 'git', 'pandoc' etc. which, while required for building, don't usually have any affect on the tool function.
+Using this varible the much preferred way to assign trigger dependencies, and allows for removal of  things like 'git', 'pandoc' etc. which, while required for building, don't usually have any affect on the tool function.
 Without adding this variable to PKGBUILD, then by default the makedepends variable is used, which is certainly likely to be conservative.